DelusionalOptimist/delusionaloptimist.github.io/content/posts/reddit-for-you.md

 - [rust](http://www.reddit.com/r/rust)
 - A bigger list can be found [here](https://www.reddit.com/r/programming/wiki/faq#wiki_what_language_reddits_are_there.3F).
 <br/>
-You won't want to pollute your feed with unneccessary posts, so join subreddits wisely.
+You won't want to pollute your feed with unnecessary posts, so join subreddits wisely.
 <br/>

 ## Linux